 If you feel it would be helpful to pursue this subject at greater length, don't hesitate to give our Counseling department a call for a free consultation.
 We'll happy to help you in any way we can.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman tells parents why communicating through touch is so important to their children.
+Why Children Need Your Touch: Dr. Gary Chapman tells parents why communicating through appropriate touch is so important to children.

 52 Things Kids Need From a Dad